cs10/su25/discussion.md

 # Discussion

 This page will be updated with discussion Worksheets and Solutions throughout the semester.
 Recordings will be released periodically.

+> Discussion worksheets only need to be turned in if you did not attend discussion in-person or if your iClicker attendance was not logged.
+In this case, the worksheets are due before the next discussion.
+All due dates can be found in Gradescope under the assignment.

+> Discussion worksheet handouts will be provided.
+Any extras will be left in Soda 411 if you need an additional copy.

+> Please attend Victoria's Office Hours for any discussion related questions!

 <style>
   table {
     width: 100%;